 Flashtex (free or $12/£12)

 This flashcards app is a blank canvas, rather than being preloaded with a bunch of sets.
 But in having to construct your own cards, you do get to fashion a study aid that’s specific to your needs.
 Making new cards is simple, whether you choose to work with text, photos or sketches.
-And the no-nonsense interface makes it painless to organize cards, along with setting up all kinds of sessions to commit everything you’ve created to memory.
+And the no-nonsense interface makes it painless to organize cards, and makes it a cinch to set up all kinds of sessions to commit everything you’ve created to memory.